alricf/-node-skeleton/README.md

   - username: ```"username"```
   - password: ```"password"```
 4. Install dependencies using the `npm i` command.
-5. Fix to binaries for sass: npm rebuild node-sass.
-6. Create database and tables using node-postgres:
+5. Create database and tables using node-postgres:
   - Create and connect to database
   ```
   CREATE DATABASE myvault;
   \c myvault
   ```
-7. Reset database: `npm run db:reset`
+6. Reset database: `npm run db:reset`
-8. Start the web server using the `npm run local` command.
+7. Start the web server using the `npm run local` command.
-9. Visit <http://localhost:8080/> in your browser.
+8. Visit <http://localhost:8080/> in your browser.

 ## Dependencies